prpole/dissertation/chapter3/norris_capitalocene.md

 love for their land.
 They were not attached to the soil.
-They worked their ranches as a quarter of a century before they had worked their mines.” [@norris_octopus:_1986 298-9] Rather than being productive, financialized farming becomes extractive, and the wheat becomes dematerialized, nothing more than its price on the market.
+They worked their ranches as a quarter of a century before they had worked their mines.” [@norris_octopus:_1986 298-9] Rather than being productive, financialized farming becomes extractive, the wheat dematerialized, nothing more than its price on the market.
 Magnus---by all accounts one of the most successful wheat farmers around---replaces all knowledge of agriculture with extrapolative musings on future markets: